4 Benefits of Cognitive behavioral therapy

 Is Cognitive behavioral therapy the most effective therapy?

-Yes, cognitive behavioral therapy is the most effective therapy available at the moment.
-A paper from Frontiers in Psychiatry reported that cognitive behavioral therapy dominates the international guidelines for psychosocial treatments.
-In fact, it is a first-line treatment for many mental health problems.
-For that reason, cognitive behavioral therapy is considered the gold standard in the field of psychotherapy.
+Yes, cognitive-behavioral therapy is the most effective therapy available at the moment.
+A 2018 paper by David et al., from Frontiers in Psychiatry reported that cognitive-behavioral is the prevailing approach recommended by worldwide guidelines for psychosocial treatments.
+It is considered the primary therapy option for numerous diseases.
+For that reason, cognitive-behavioral therapy is considered the gold standard in the field of psychotherapy.

-Plus, Cognitive Therapy and Research published a study that showed that CBT exhibited higher response rates than other forms of therapy.
+Furthermore, a study by David F. Tolin published in the August 2010 issue of the journal Clinical Psychology Review found that in patients afflicted with anxiety or depression, the superiority of CBT over alternative treatments was apparent.
+Lastly, Cognitive Therapy and Research published a 2012 review by Hofmann et al., that showed that CBT exhibited higher response rates than other forms of therapy.
 However, scientists emphasized the importance of further research on this subject and for long-term impact.